-Everyone aged over 16 can save up to £11,520 in an ISA during the 2013/14 tax year - of which £5,760 can be saved in cash.
+Everyone aged over 16 can save up to £15,240 in an Isa during the 2015/16 tax year, and again in the 2016/17 tax year.

-Which type of cash ISA do you need?
+Which type of cash Isa do you need?

-When picking an ISA, the first thing to decide is whether you want to fix your interest rate or opt for more flexibility with a variable rate.
+When picking an Isa, the first thing to decide is whether you want to fix your interest rate or opt for more flexibility with a variable rate.

-However, if you want to make additional deposits beyond the upfront opening deposit, or make withdrawals, then a variable-rate ISA with easy access is probably more suitable.
+However, if you want to make additional deposits beyond the upfront opening deposit, or make withdrawals, then a variable-rate Isa with easy access is probably more suitable.

 EASY ACCESS ISAs

 - Punjab National Bank Variable Rate Cash Isa pays 1.45% AER but you’ll have to open and manage the account in branch and its network is limited.
 The minimum deposit is £1, with no maximum, and transfers are accepted from other cash Isas.